uiowa/uiowa/README.md

 To create a new multisite:
-1. Run the `blt recipes:multisite:init` command with the `--site-uri` option specified.
+1. Run the `blt recipes:multisite:init` command with the `--site-uri` and `--no-interaction` options specified.
-*Example:* `blt recipes:multisite:init --site-uri mysite.com`.
+*Example: `blt recipes:multisite:init --site-uri mysite.com --no-interaction`
-2. Respond 'no' when prompted for database credentials.
-If it fails, run it again with --no-interaction.
-3. Follow the in terminal instructions.
-3. Review the code changes and commit to a feature branch.
-4. Run the Drush snippet given to install the site locally.
-5. When ready to deploy to Acquia Cloud, open a pull request for review.
+2. When ready to deploy to Acquia Cloud, open a pull request for review.
-6. Create the database and domains in the Acquia Cloud UI.
+3. Create the domains in the Acquia Cloud UI.
-7. Once merged and deployed, the database can be synced in the following order.
+4. Once merged and deployed, the database can be synced in the following order.
 Dev -> Stage/Test -> Prod.
+The Cloud UI should be used to sync the database initially.
 Make sure to clear the site's cache.

+*Note: Drush should not be used to sync the database initially because it will bootstrap the wrong site.
+Make sure the paths are correct.*

-*Example:* "drush @uri.dev cr" --> "drush sql:sync @uri.local @uri.dev".
-If the sql:sync fails try, "drush -l uri.uiowa.edu rsync @self:%files @uri.dev:%files".
+*Example: "drush @uri.dev cr" --> "drush sql:sync @uri.local @uri.dev".
+If the sql:sync fails try, "drush -l uri.uiowa.edu rsync @self:%files @uri.dev:%files".*

-8. Email Hostmaster with CNAME request template in ITS-web@uiowa.edu -> Drafts -> Email Templates -> SiteNow Templates.
+5. Email Hostmaster with CNAME request template in ITS-web@uiowa.edu -> Drafts -> Email Templates -> SiteNow Templates.

 ## XDebug